griddly-bear/griddly-bear/docs/options.md

 When this is enabled, the [getSelectedRow() method](methods.md#getselectedrow) with return an array of all selected rows, whereas it returns an object of the selected row when `multiSelect` is false.

+##columnselector
+Values: `true`|`false`

+When enabled, it adds a button to the first position on the footer.
+When the button is clicked, it displays a popup containing a list of checkboxes with the column title indicating the hidden status.
+Toggling the checkboxes toggles the class `hidden` on the table heading and cells in that column.